compono/idibu-api/webservices/job-management/job-management-webservice.md

 ##

 This webservice allows to obtain data relating to Job objects of a given account.
-It can be used to list jobs same as <a href="https://v3-docs.idibu.com/article/776-ad-manager-2-0-intro-and-overview" target="_blank">Ad Manager</a> in idibu.
+It can be used to list jobs same as [Ad Manager](https://v3-docs.idibu.com/article/776-ad-manager-2-0-intro-and-overview) in idibu.

-A single Job object can consist of multiple <a href="https://github.com/oneworldmarket/idibu-api/tree/master/webservices/advert-management" target="_blank">Adverts</a>, where each Advert indicates any single interaction between idibu and a posting destination (job board, website, or social media portal).
+A single Job object can consist of multiple [Adverts](https://github.com/oneworldmarket/idibu-api/tree/master/webservices/advert-management), where each Advert indicates any single interaction between idibu and a posting destination (job board, website, or social media portal).

-Creating Jobs and posting them as Adverts is handled through the <a href="https://github.com/oneworldmarket/idibu-api/tree/master/posting-api" target="_blank">Posting API</a> or <a href="https://github.com/oneworldmarket/idibu-api/tree/master/UPP" target="_blank">Universal Posting Pages</a>.
+Creating Jobs and posting them as Adverts is handled through the [Posting API](https://github.com/oneworldmarket/idibu-api/tree/master/posting-api) or [Universal Posting Pages](https://github.com/oneworldmarket/idibu-api/tree/master/UPP).

 ## Listing Jobs
 This method allows to list appropriately filtered and ordered Jobs for a given account.